 |Gordon Ramsay serving a bowl of laksa for the 2013 HungryGoWhere-backed cook-off | Photo|

 Ramsay will plant his first restaurant flag in Hong Kong with an outpost of his British European-themed eatery Bread Street Kitchen that will mirror its London counterpart.
 Scheduled to open in September 2014, the Hong Kong site will feature a warehouse-style design that mixes vintage and contemporary furnishings.

-The food philosophy at Bread Street Kitchen is to use seasonal, local produce in dishes like roasted cod with crushed potatoes, artichoke and salted capers, and spiced braised lamb shank with mashed potatoes, baby onions and orange gremolata.
+The food philosophy at Bread Street Kitchen is to use seasonal, local produce in dishes such as roasted cod with crushed potatoes, artichoke and salted capers, and spiced braised lamb shank with mashed potatoes, baby onions and orange gremolata.

-Talks are also in the works to open restaurants in Singapore and Macau.
+The Masterchef chef will be opening in Singapore in 2015.
+Talks are also in the works to open in Macau.

 When Ramsay opens his restaurant in Hong Kong, he'll expand the British culinary footprint in the region and compete against Jamie Oliver, who already has a restaurant in Singapore and is poised to open his Hong Kong outpost of Jamie's Italian this summer.

 Ramsay was in Singapore in July 2013 to compete in a cook-off with Singapore's top hawkers.
 Ramsay lost the challenge.